TianpeiLuke/SelfStudyNotes/obsidian_notes/Readings Excerpt Notes/Research Methods/Where Research Begins Exercise 09 Envision Your Primary Sources.md

 ## Recommended Notes

 - Check on *How to Take Smart Note* to learn Zettelkasten method. [[How to Take Smart Note Book Summary]]
 - What this exercise is doing is essentially to ***"Begin with End in Mind"***.
-This part can be generalized as a principle for effective living. *Envisioning, Imagination as **a critical human endorsement.*** See  [[The 7 Habits of Highly Effective People Chapter Summary 2]]
+This part can be generalized as a principle for effective living. *Envisioning, Imagination as **a critical human endorsement.*** See  [[The 7 Habits of Highly Effective People 2 Vision Leadership Management]]